openENTRANCE/Model-linkage-Legacy/README.md

 ## 3. Region
 It refers to the geographical mapping of the variable.
 For that purpose, a definition of the set of regions is proposed by combining the possible geographical levels, in the order defined next, using pipes (|).
+Note that the [NUTS 2021 Nomenclature](https://ec.europa.eu/eurostat/web/nuts/background) is considered.
 We propose the following levels for the definition of the locations to be considered:

 * Continent: Europe
-* Region: Continental_Central_East (CCE)
+* Region: Continental-Central-East (CCE)
-* Country: countries (DE.Germany, FR.France, etc.)
+* Country: countries (DE, FR, etc.)
 * Area (NUTS 1): large regions inside a country
 * Zone (NUTS 2): smaller regions inside a country
 * Node (NUTS 3): physical (electrical, gas) nodes or provinces in the corresponding global grid